-Driving from Calais to Chamonix
+Driving to Chamonix

-Driving to Chamonix has much to recommend it — no worries about baggage, less prone to disruption, and quite a lot cheaper with a full car.
-It takes around 8 hours to drive the 900km to Chamonix from Calais.
-All but the last two or three kilometers are on the motorway, and the roads are very good and well signed.
+Driving to Chamonix has much to recommend it – no worries about baggage, less prone to disruption, and quite a lot cheaper than flying if you have a full car.

 The most usual route is Calais > Reims > Dijon > Geneva > Chamonix.